 How the Best Companies Support Managers

-Successful companies cultivate great sales leaders by believing in training, education and development of every individual who takes on a manager role.
+Successful companies cultivate great sales leaders by providing training, education and development for every individual who takes on a manager role.
 Successful companies also foster an ongoing, open dialogue about what it means to be a professional seller as well as what it means to be a professional sales leader.